(888) 815-0802Sign In

 Step 2: Measure and Monitor

 Measure and monitor both the volume and results of calls coming in.
-The concept is the same as measuring web leads – you’ll want to see how many leads are coming in, how many are qualified, how many opportunities are being generated from those phone leads, and – most importantly – which marketing efforts are driving the most revenue.
+The concept is the same as measuring web leads – you’ll want to see how many leads are coming in, how many are qualified, how many opportunities are generated from those phone leads, and – most importantly – which marketing efforts drive the most revenue.
 If you’re like most companies, you’ll uncover amazing new data about your investments that is sure to influence your strategy.

 Step 3: Optimize Call Routing

 As you get more data, you’ll soon see that much like web leads, not all inbound calls are created equal.
 Depending on how your sales organization is structured, there are different call routing options that can help your team maximize inbound sales revenue.
-Here are four of the most common call routing considerations:
+Here are four of the most common call routing considerations: Availability-Based Routing If you’re lucky enough to have a group of similarly skilled reps, routing inbound calls based on the first available agent is often the best option.
+Skills-Based Routing Some companies use skills-based routing to route callers to the most qualified sales agent available.
+For example:

 • Product – Send callers from specific product marketing sources to reps with matching product expertise